 4. Solve quality issues with incoming data

 While increasing data exchange, many public health teams have been challenged by the quality of data they’re receiving — such as missing contact information from lab tests.
-Rhapsody users can access a Lyniate connector that simplifies integration with Verato Enrich™, which can quickly fill in gaps in missing data by accessing their EMPI supported by referential matching.
-(Customers will also need to contract directly with Verato.)
+Lyniate users can improve person data quality through a pre-built connector to the Lyniate EMPI.

 5. Tap interoperability expertise